Feeds architecture

 Subscription caching

-The second level of caching is for the “subscription” on a feed.
-This is needed to make sure that in a given context, enumerating / awaiting multiple times to a same feed won’t re-build the value (noticeably, won’t re-request a value coming from a web API call).
+The second level of caching manages the "subscription" to a feed.
+This ensures that within a given context, enumerating or awaiting the same feed multiple times won't rebuild the value (notably, it won't re-request a value from a web API call).

 This caching is achieved by the SourceContext.

-Those context are weakly attached to a owner (typically a ViewModel) and each call to context.GetOrCreateSource(feed) will return a state full subscription to the feed which will replay the last received message.
+These context instances are weakly attached to an owner (typically a ViewModel), and each call to context.GetOrCreateSource(feed) returns a stateful subscription to the feed that replays the last received message.

 Issuing messages

-When implementing an IFeed you will have to create some messages.
+When implementing an IFeed, you need to create and yield messages to subscribers.

-If you don't have any parent feed the easiest way is to start from Message<T>.Initial (do not send it as first message), then update it:
+If your feed doesn't have a parent feed, the easiest approach is to start with Message<T>.Initial (do not send it as the first message), and then update it:

 var current = Message<int>.Initial;